rehierl/abstract-properties/14-x-types-of-scopes/14-0-pre-order-traces/2-1-induced-subtrees.md

 <!-- ======================================================================= -->
 # induced subtrees over DTU and DTO

-Note that, thus far, all considerations have been in regards to the node order of the unordered doctree `TU(N,E)`.
+Note that all considerations have been thus far in regards to the node order of the unordered doctree `TU(N,E)`.
 The following considerations will therefore shift towards the node order of the ordered doctree `TO(N,E)`.